 Kansas City Holiday Light Displays

-A local tradition for 83 years, Plaza Lights is a 15-block holiday spectacle on the famed Country Club Plaza, featuring 280,000 glimmering, jewel-colored lights that accentuate every dome, tower and window of the Spanish-inspired shopping district (Nov.
-22-Jan.
-13).
-Sporting Kansas City players (and U.S. Open Cup champions) Matt Besler, Kei Kamara and Jimmy Nielsen will flip the switch on Thanksgiving night.
+A local tradition for nearly 90 years, The Plaza Lights span 15-blocks on the famed Country Club Plaza, featuring thousands of glimmering, jewel-colored bulbs that accentuate every dome, tower and window of the Spanish-inspired shopping district (Nov.
+28-Jan.
+12).
+Area native and television and film star Rob Riggle will flip the switch at the 84th Annual KCP&L Plaza Lighting Ceremony on Thanksgiving night.

-Checking in at a lofty 100 feet, the Mayor’s Christmas Tree stretches higher than those on display at the White House and Rockefeller Center (Nov.
-23-Jan.1).
+Checking in at a lofty 100 feet, the Mayor’s Christmas Tree at Crown Center stretches higher than those on display at the White House and Rockefeller Center (Nov.
+29-Jan.1).
 The massive holiday icon sparkles with 7,200 white bulbs and represents the Mayor’s Christmas Tree Fund, which aids Kansas City’s less fortunate.
 Mayor Sly James and a celebrity guest will flip the switch on Nov.
-23.
+29.

 Zona Rosa, a shopping district known for reviving several local traditions, spruces up its streets each holiday season for Northern Lights (Nov.
-17-mid-January).
-Massive and ornate, several lighted crowns are suspended above the district’s busy streets, harking back to a 1950s downtown tradition.
-Also in store for visitors: a holiday igloo, live reindeer, carriage rides and visits with Kansas City Museum’s Fairy Princess.
+23-mid-January).
+Massive and ornate, several lighted crowns are suspended above the district’s busy streets, harking back to a 1950s downtown Kansas City tradition.
+Also in store for visitors: breakfast with Santa, a holiday igloo, carriage rides and visits with Kansas City Museum’s Fairy Princess.

-Legends Outlets will keep shoppers in tune with its Legendary Light Show, back for its 8th year (Nov.
-17-Jan.
+Legends Outlets Kansas City will keep shoppers in tune with its Legendary Light Show, back for its ninth year (Nov.
+24-Jan.
 2).
 Every 15 minutes, the sprawling shopping center will spring to life with thousands of dazzling lights synchronized to classic holiday tunes.
-Other festive activities include visits with Santa Claus, a decadent 45-foot tree and larger-than-life Christmas ornaments sprinkled throughout the district.
+Other festive activities include a decadent 45-foot tree and larger-than-life Christmas ornaments sprinkled throughout the district.

 Thanksgiving weekend marks the return of Christmas in the Park, a festive drive-through display in Longview Lake Park (Nov.
-21-Dec.
+27-Dec.
 31).
-A tradition for 24 years, the Park is transformed into a delightful winter wonderland with more than 300,000 lights and almost 200 animated figures.
+A tradition for 25 years, the Park is transformed into a delightful winter wonderland with more than 300,000 lights and almost 200 animated figures.
 The event is free, but donations are accepted to benefit local charities.